Identifying & Designing Solutions for User Needs

 These interviews are either conducted with users or business stakeholders.
 We prefer 1-1 interviews, but conduct focus groups when appropriate.

 We’re experts in both qualitative and quantitative surveys.
 We have a standard process for creating, deploying, and analyzing surveys.
 A cost-efficient form of research.

 When a product already exists, conducting usability (or user) testing can be a great way to identify needs.
 We have extensive experience conducting all sorts of usability testing.

 We know products aren’t static, so why do we build information architecture documents (such as wireframes) that focus on the ‘launch state’ of a product?
 Hostile Sheep believes design patterns can meet user needs and can be easily stitched-together by most product management teams.
-We focus on identifying and rationalizing a series of experience design guidelines that outline when and why to use various design patterns.
+We focus on identifying and rationalizing a series of experience design standards that outline when and why to use various design patterns.

 Strategic design deals with systems, journeys, and model-design.
 Our strategic solutions identify patterns and define the flow-of-information.

 These designs focus on how different products can meet the needs of users.
 Material design, technology, and context is explored.
 Each low-fidelity option is evaluated and rationalized.